sgryphon/essential-diagnostics/docs/Logging-Levels.md

 | Verbose | Useful primarily to help developers debug low-level code failures, however should not produce more detail than can be handled. |  |  | TraceSource |
 | Detail | Useful for traces that are likely to be high volume, especially information that is not needed for all debugging scenarios. |  |  | BooleanSwitch |

- * Note: Normally a SourceSwitch will either be off (no tracing) or turned on with at least Information level of logging.
+&ast; Note: Normally a SourceSwitch will either be off (no tracing) or turned on with at least Information level of logging.

 # Instrumentation consistency